 #1 Federal Building and Post Office (Brooklyn, New York)

 A château in the Loire Valley?
 It’s easy to mistake the Federal Building and Post Office for something you might expect to spy in the French countryside.
 But this gorgeous structure happens to be my local post office, right on the edge of Brooklyn Heights.
 Completed between 1891 and 1892 and listed in the National Register of Historic Places in 1974, it’s an architectural fantasy that makes waiting on line less painful.
 The corner tower immediately draws your attention, and then your eye is free to soak in the strong arches and mansard roof, the two tourelles, and the polished granite.
-Inside, a three-level logia supported by cast-iron columns surrounds a skylit atrium.
+Inside, a three-level loggia supported by cast-iron columns surrounds a skylit atrium.
 Wonderfully proportioned and endlessly appealing, the sight of this post office always makes the walk home from the subway a little more pleasant.

 #2 Glavna Pošta (Ljubljana, Slovenia)